-Hailed as a superfood, the humble beetroot (also known as beet) is a little treasure trove of health-affirming goodness.
+Hailed as a superfood, the humble beet (known as beetroot in the UK) is a little treasure trove of health-affirming goodness.
 In this article, I am going to explore some of the most celebrated, research-based health benefits of beets.

-Beets come in different colours (like white and orange), although they are most commonly known for their deep reddish/purple colour.
+Beets (Beta vulgaris) come in different colours (like white and orange), although they are most commonly known for their deep reddish/purple colour.
 The unique, earthy tap roots are the part that people most often eat, yet it is useful to know that the green leaves are totally edible and filled with beneficial nutrients too.

-Health benefits of beetroot…
+Health benefits of beets

-1. Helps to lower blood pressure
+1. Beet juice helps to lower blood pressure

-2. Rich in essential nutrients
+2. Beets are rich in important nutrients

 Beetroot is high in: